-- Wine - we make a couple of tons of zinfandel a year (from grapes we source from some amazing growers in Paso Robles and Contra Costa County).
-No, we don't sell it - but it's really good
+Wine - we make zinfandel as an out-of-control hobby (from grapes we have sourced from some amazing growers in Paso Robles and Contra Costa County).
+No, we don't sell it and share it only with fellow coop members and friends - but it's really good

-- Baseball - where do I started?
-I coached for many years, served on the board of a youth league (Los Altos - Mountain View PONY), developed a training program for coaches, and still love going to Giants games (I shared in season tickets for a number of years)
+Baseball - Love it.
+I was better as 1st base coach than as a slow right-handed first baseman and mediocre batter... probably inspired by wanting to correct fundamentals in myself, developed a training program for coaches, and still love going to Giants games (I shared season tickets for a number of years)

-- Stanford - I am very grateful for the chance Stanford took on me when I was a teenager (with no obvious pedigree to justify their selection of me).
-It brought me to my beloved adopted home, California, which is one of the few places where a non-native is truly treated like a native.
-I received my BS, MS, and PhD here, was a researcher, and am currently a staff member.
+Stanford - I am very grateful for the chance Stanford took on me when I was a teenager (with no obvious pedigree to justify their selection of me).
+It brought me to my adopted home, California, which is one of the few places in the world where a non-native is truly treated like a native.
+I received my BS, MS, and PhD here, was a researcher, and briefly a staff member (even teaching for a bit haha, with thoughts of spending the rest of my career there).
 Through a combination of academic opportunity and a fair amount of serendipity, it developed my interest in healthcare, probability and decision theory, and research, put me on my career path, and gave me the credentials to pursue it successfully.
-It stimulated my passion for sports, and most importantly, led me to many great friends and colleagues who are part of my life to this day.
+It stimulated my passion for sports, and most importantly, led me to many great friends and colleagues.

-- While pretty much anyone who has ever been to a dating site knows that the statement "I like to travel" is as universal as it is vacuous, I do like to travel (even more so in business class, but alas, that does not happen so much anymore now that I'm in academia).
-Discovering new places is amazing, and I don't do enough of it.
-I have a long list of places I would like to visit some day, the proverbial bucket list.
+While pretty much anyone who has ever been to a dating site knows that the statement "I like to travel" is as universal as it is vacuous, I like to travel.
+I've been to some very cool places, while I still have a long list of places I would like to visit some day, the proverbial bucket list.

 Tbh, if I kicked that bucket today, I'm quite happy with what I've seen, done, and had the privilege to experience, and all the amazing times and opportunities I've had.